nextnanopy/nextnanopy/README.md

 ## History of changes

 ### Version 0.1.20 (Dec 13th, 2023)
-* nextnanopy is aligned to be used with nextnanoevo
+* nextnanopy is aligned to be used with nextnanoevo. nextnanoevo will be released in 2024

 ### Version 0.1.19 (Jul 21st, 2023)
 * new feature: saving DataFile: DataFile.save